Pylons/pyramid/docs/tutorials/cmf/content.rst

 construct and enumerate content types using APIs defined on the types tool.

-:mod:`repoze.bfg` itself has no such concept, but an addon package named :term:`repoze.lemonade` has a barebones replacement.
+:mod:`pyramid` itself has no such concept, but an addon package named :term:`repoze.lemonade` has a barebones replacement.

 Factory Type Information